Legalizing marijuana in Canada is coming down the pipeline, which poses some serious challenges for lawmakers.

 An open letter on Nov.
 14 from the Alberta Association of Chiefs of Police (AACP) confirms some of those issues pointing out that roadside testing is difficult to prove.

 “The science related to impairment due to cannabis use is unresolved, and the Federal Government has yet to approve instruments that would objectively measure roadside impairment,” states the letter.

-To say someone is impaired, whether that’s from alcohol or drugs, says Clark, requires evidence of impairment.
-He points out that the current law requires a designated drug recognition expert used by police, which there are not many of.
+Clark says to indicate someone is impaired, whether from alcohol or drugs, requires evidence of impairment.
+He points out the current law requires a designated drug recognition expert used by police, which there are not many of.